 Medivir has an agreement with SHB regarding the management of the company's funds.
-The investment regulations linked to the agreement specify how the funds may be invested.
 In the current capital market, investments of liquid assets shall be made in such a way that the capital invested, first and foremost, is protected, and, if possible, provides a reliable and secure return.
 Investments are made in interest-bearing instruments, fixed income funds, and cash or cash equivalent instruments.
 Underlying instruments shall have a low risk level and a risk spread shall be sought when investing cash and cash equivalents.
-Investments may only be made in specified securities, which are low risk securities (such as Swedish bondsand papers issued by the Swedish State and A1-rated commercial papers).
+Investments may only be made in specified securities, which are low risk securities (such as Swedish bonds and papers issued by the Swedish State and A1-rated commercial papers).